deja-monet/IntroToProg-Python-Mod06/README.md

 The .py file can be called in Command Prompt or Anaconda Prompt using the command "python Assignment06.py"

 ## [Assignment06 pdf](https://github.com/deja-monet/IntroToProg-Python-Mod06/blob/main/Monet_Deja_FOP-Su2022_Assignment06.pdf)
 This document details my strategy for completing this assignment.
+I completed this assignment in Jupyter Lab and edited the completed .ipynb script in order to create a working .py file that could be called with the "python" command.
+The Jupyter Lab file must be called with the "ipython" command.